 Although not a traditional method of transportation in Hokkaido, several dogsled races take place here during the winter months.
 Major events include the Japan Cup Dogsled Competition held in Wakkanai (February) and the JFSS Cup International Dogsled Race held in Sapporo (March).
 If you’d like to get up close and personal with man’s best friend, you can give dog sledding a try at the Rusutsu resort area.

 Hokkaido's Ski Resorts

-Furano, located in the center of island, is famous for its fields of lavender in summer, and skiing in winter.
-Heavy snowfalls provide plenty of light powder snow while the local town has found a good balance between welcoming visitors and maintaining its traditional charm.
+Furano, located in the center of island, is famous for its fields of purple lavender in summer, and creamy skiing in winter.
+Heavy snowfalls provide plenty of light powder while the local town has found a good balance between welcoming visitors and maintaining its traditional charm.
 Furano is about an hour from Asahikawa Airport, or three hours from Chitose Airport.

 Rusutsu is a large resort stretching out over East Mountain, West Mountain, and Mount Isola.
 Thirty-seven courses provide everything from smooth groomed runs to steep and deep off-piste powder.
 Numerous gondolas, quads, and pair lifts mean you shouldn’t have to wait in line.
 The resort also provides a whole range of other winter activities from snowshoeing to horseback riding.
 Rusutsu is about 90 minutes from Chitose Airport.